Even and Odd Number Worksheets

 - Quiz 3- Bolder and stronger.
 Do not let the larger values confuse you just push through.

-Why is Learning to Identify Even and Odd Numbers Important?
+Why Even and Odd Numbers Are Important?

 This is often a skill that teachers brush over and do not put a great deal of effort into spending much class time on.That is because it is perceived as an easy task and not that important.What teachers are not realizing is that this is one of their students first opportunities to learn to assess or classify numbers.
 This is not an opportunity that you should take lightly you should spend a good amount of time with it.
 Up to now math has all been about operations and values.Math is much more about making sense of the data rather making choice calculations correctly.This is the first time, albeit on a small scale, students are asked to think abstract in the math classroom.